CocoXu08/natural-outages-impact/README.md

 > **What characteristics are associated with more severe power outages in the United States?**

-This project explores the factors that influence the severity of major power outages in the United States where severity is measured by number of customers affected, using a rich dataset that includes event-level outage records, demographic and economic statistics, and environmental context.
+This project explores the factors that influence the severity of major power outages in the United States where severity is measured by percentage of customers affected, using a rich dataset that includes event-level outage records, demographic and economic statistics, and environmental context.
 Specifically, we highlight on how factors such as geographic location, time of year, climate conditions, and other regional economic indicators influence the severity of power outages and aim for figuring out how these factors could help energy companies predict the location and impact of future major outages.

 Power outages have wide-reaching impacts on society — disrupting transportation, healthcare, communication, and safety.
 Understanding the underlying patterns in when and where outages happen, and how bad they get, can help utilities and governments mitigate future risks.

 ---

-Our dataset contains approximately **1,500 outage events** from across the United States, covering multiple years and geographic regions.
+Our dataset contains **1,534 outage events** from across the United States, covering multiple years and geographic regions.

 Each row in the dataset represents one **major outage event**.
 Relevant columns include: